James Erwin (author): As an author

 Erwin's first book, a historical encyclopedia about secessionist movements in the United States titled Declarations of Independence, was published in 2007.
 He worked as a technical writer.
 He wrote a second historical encyclopedia in 2010 but it was never published due to the sale of the publisher, Facts on File.

 He came to public notice when he created the story Rome Sweet Rome, under the alias Prufrock451, in response to a question on Reddit.
 The story quickly went viral.
 Featured in national media, the story came to the attention of producer Gianni Nunnari, as well as the motion picture studio Warner Brothers.
 Warner Brothers bought a screenplay based on the short story, and Erwin became the subject of profiles and interviews in Wired Magazine, Time, FT, Popular Mechanics, and other media.

-Rome Sweet Rome remains popular; it was later revealed that Apollo 18 screenwriter Brian Miller had been hired by Warner Brothers to write a second draft of the screenplay.
+In 2013, it was revealed that Apollo 18 screenwriter Brian Miller had been hired by Warner Brothers to write a second draft of the screenplay.
+By 2018, the screenplay had been languishing in development hell for five years since the most recent script rewrite of 2013 and has yet to be picked up for further development.

 Erwin parlayed his success into a Kickstarter campaign for his first novel Acadia.

-Aside from his fiction and full-length works, Erwin has contributed articles to over a dozen other historical encyclopedias.
-He is also a freelance writer for outlets like Wired, Mental Floss, Boing Boing, and Slate.com.